JustBoorish/BooBuilds/ReadMe.txt

 Version 1.8
 Added new quick build functionality
+Added weapon skins to outfits
-Fix crash when a build or outfit group had more than 25 entries
+Ignore skills on cooldown if they are in the same place in the new build Fix crash when a build or outfit group had more than 25 entries

 Version 1.7